MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 :::image type="content" source="media\microsoft-fabric-overview\workload-menu.png" alt-text="Screenshot of the Microsoft Fabric menu of workloads." lightbox="media\microsoft-fabric-overview\workload-menu.png":::

-- **Data Engineering** - Data Engineering workload provides a world class Spark platform with great authoring experiences that empower data engineers to transform data at scale and democratize data through the lakehouse.
+- **Data Engineering** - Data Engineering workload provides a world class Spark platform with great authoring experiences, enabling data engineers to perform large scale data transformation and democratize data through the lakehouse.
 Microsoft Fabric Spark’s integration with Data Factory enables notebooks and spark jobs to be scheduled and orchestrated.

-- **Data Factory** - Data Factory combines the ease of use of Power Query with the scale and power of Azure Data Factory.
-Customers can use 200+ native connectors to connect to data sources on premises and in the cloud.
+- **Data Factory** - Azure Data Factory combines the simplicity of Power Query with the scale and power of Azure Data Factory.
+You can use more than 200 native connectors to connect to data sources on-premises and in the cloud.

-- **Data Science** - Data Science workload enables customers to build, deploy, and operationalize machine learning models directly within their Microsoft Fabric experience.
-It integrates with Azure Machine Learning to provide users with built-in experiment tracking and model registry.
-Data scientists are empowered to enrich organizational data with predictions and allow business analysts to incorporate those predictions into BI reports, shifting insights from descriptive to predictive.
+- **Data Science** - Data Science workload enables you to build, deploy, and operationalize machine learning models seamlessly within your Fabric experience.
+It integrates with Azure Machine Learning to provide built-in experiment tracking and model registry.
+Data scientists are empowered to enrich organizational data with predictions and allow business analysts to integrate those predictions into their BI reports.
+This way it shifts from descriptive to predictive insights.

 - **Data Warehousing** - Data Warehousing workload provides industry leading SQL performance and scale.
-It fully separates compute from storage, both of which can be independently scaled.
-It natively stores data in the open Delta Lake format.
+It fully separates compute from storage, enabling independent scaling of both the components.
+Additionally, it natively stores data in the open Delta Lake format.

-- **Kusto (Observational Real Time Analytics)** - Observational data from the world around us is the fastest growing category.
-It comes from apps, IoT devices, human interactions, and so much more.
-This data is often semi-structured (for example, JSON or Text), comes in at high volume, with shifting schemas - characteristics that make it hard for traditional Data Warehousing platforms to work with.
-Kusto is best in class engine for observational data analytics.
+- **Real-time Analytics** - Observational data, which is collected from various sources such as apps, IoT devices, human interactions, and so many more.
+It's currently the fastest growing data category.
+This data is often semi-structured in formats like JSON or Text.
+It comes in at high volume, with shifting schemas.
+These characteristics make it hard for traditional Data Warehousing platforms to work with.
+Real-time Analytics is best in class engine for observational data analytics.

 - **Power BI** - Power BI is the world’s leading Business Intelligence platform.
-It ensures that business owners can access all data in Microsoft Fabric quickly and intuitively to make better decisions with data.
+It ensures that business owners can access all the data in Microsoft Fabric quickly and intuitively to make better decisions with data.

 By bringing together all these workloads into a unified platform, Microsoft Fabric offers the most comprehensive big data analytics platform in the industry.

-## OneLake and Lakehouse - unification of lakehouses across enterprise
+## OneLake and lakehouse - unification of lakehouses across enterprise

 ### OneLake

-The data lake is the foundation on which all the Microsoft Fabric services are built.
-Microsoft Fabric Lake, also known as OneLake, is built into the Microsoft Fabric service and provides a single place to store all organizational data and on which all of Microsoft Fabric’s workloads operate.
+The data lake is the foundation on which all the Fabric services are built.
+Microsoft Fabric Lake is also known as OneLake.
+It is built into the Microsoft Fabric service and provides a unified location to store all organizational data where the workloads operate.

-Built on top of ADLS (Azure Data Lake Storage) Gen2, OneLake provides a single, SaaS-ified, tenant-wide store for data that serves both professional and citizen developers.
-Like with the rest of Microsoft Fabric, the SaaS-ification of the lake simplifies the experiences without the user ever needing to understand any infrastructure concepts such as resource groups, RBAC (Role-Based Access Control), Azure Resource Manager, redundancy, or regions, and doesn't require the user to even have an Azure account.
+OneLake is built on top of ADLS (Azure Data Lake Storage) Gen2.
+It provides a single SaaS experience and a tenant-wide store for data that serves both professional and citizen developers.
+The OneLake SaaS experience simplifies the experiences, eliminating the need for users to understand any infrastructure concepts such as resource groups, RBAC (Role-Based Access Control), Azure Resource Manager, redundancy, or regions.
+Additionally it doesn't require the user to even have an Azure account.

-OneLake eliminates today’s pervasive and chaotic data silos, created by different developers who provision and configure their own isolated storage accounts.
-Instead, OneLake provides a single, unified storage system for all developers, where discovery and sharing of data is trivial and compliance with policy and security settings are enforced centrally and uniformly.
+OneLake eliminates today’s pervasive and chaotic data silos, which are created by individual developers who provision and configure their own isolated storage accounts.
+Instead, OneLake provides a single, unified storage system for all developers, where discovery and data sharing is trivial and compliance with policy and security settings are enforced centrally and uniformly.

 :::image type="content" source="media\microsoft-fabric-overview\onelake-in-microsoft-fabric.png" alt-text="Visual representation of the structure of Fabric, showing OneLake as the single data store on which all the workloads operate." lightbox="media\microsoft-fabric-overview\onelake-in-microsoft-fabric.png":::

-### Organizational structure of OneLake and Lakehouse
+### Organizational structure of OneLake and lakehouse

-OneLake is hierarchical in nature to ensure ease of management across your organization.
-It's built into Microsoft Fabric and doesn't require any up-front provisioning.
-There's only one OneLake per tenant and it provides a single-pane-of-glass file-system namespace that spans users, regions and even clouds while dividing up the data into manageable containers.
+OneLake is hierarchical in nature to simplify management across your organization.
+It's built into Microsoft Fabric and there is no requirement for any up-front provisioning.
+There's only one OneLake per tenant and it provides a single-pane-of-glass file-system namespace that spans acorss users, regions and even clouds.
+The data in OneLake is divided into manageable containers for easy handling.

-The tenant maps to the root of OneLake and is the top level of the hierarchy.
-Within a tenant, you can create any number of workspaces, which can be thought of as folders.
-The following diagram shows the various Microsoft Fabric items where data is stored.
-It's an example of how the various items within Project Microsoft Fabric would store data inside of OneLake.
-As displayed, a tenant allows creating multiple workspaces, each workspace allows creating multiple lakehouses, where a lakehouse is a collection of files/folders/tables that represents a database over a data lake used by the Spark engine and SQL engine for big data processing and that includes enhanced capabilities for ACID transactions when using the open-source Delta Lake format tables.
+The tenant maps to the root of OneLake and is at the top level of the hierarchy.
+You can create any number of workspaces within a tenant, which can be thought of as folders.

+The following image shows the various Microsoft Fabric items where data is stored.
+It's an example of how various items within Fabric would store data inside OneLake.
+As displayed, you can create multiple workspaces within a tenant, create  multiple lakehouses within each workspace.
+A lakehouse is a collection of files, folders, tables that represents a database over a data lake.
+To learn more, see the [Lakehouse]() article.

 :::image type="content" source="media\microsoft-fabric-overview\hierarchy-within-tenant.png" alt-text="Visual representation of the hierarchy of items like lakehouses and datasets within a workspace within a tenant." lightbox="media\microsoft-fabric-overview\hierarchy-within-tenant.png":::

-Every developer and business unit in the tenant can instantly create their own workspaces in OneLake, ingest their own data into their own lakehouses, and start processing, analyzing, and collaborating on the data, just like OneDrive in Office.
+Every developer and business unit in the tenant can instantly create their own workspaces in OneLake.
+They can ingest data into their own lakehouses, start processing, analyzing, and collaborating on the data, just like OneDrive in Office.

-All the compute workloads of Microsoft Fabric are prewired to OneLake, like the way Office applications are prewired to use the organizational OneDrive.
-Microsoft Fabric’s Data Engineering (lakehouses and notebooks), Data Warehousing, Data Factory (pipelines and dataflows), Power BI, and Kusto are all using OneLake as their native store without needing any extra configuration.
+All the Microsoft Fabric compute workloads are prewired to OneLake, just like the Office applications are prewired to use the organizational OneDrive.
+The Microsoft Fabric’s workloads such as Data Engineering, Data Warehousing, Data Factory, Power BI, and Real-time Analytics use OneLake as their native store.
+They don't need any extra configuration.

 :::image type="content" source="media\microsoft-fabric-overview\workloads-access-data.png" alt-text="Visual representation of different workloads all accessing the same OneLake data storage." lightbox="media\microsoft-fabric-overview\workloads-access-data.png":::

-As massive amounts of data are already stored in ADLS, OneLake is designed to allow instant mounting of existing PaaS storage accounts into OneLake without needing to migrate or move any of the data with a feature call Shortcut.
-Further, with support for shortcuts (also known as symbolic links), OneLake allows easy sharing of data between users and applications without having to move and duplicate information unnecessarily.
-The shortcut capability of OneLake extends to other storage system, enabling users to compose and analyze data across clouds with transparent, smart caching that reduces egress costs and brings data closer to compute.
+OneLake is designed to allow instant mounting of existing PaaS storage accounts into OneLake with the [Shortcut]() feature.
+There is no need to migrate or move any of the existing data.
+Using shortcuts, you can access the data stored in Azure Data Lake Storage.

+Additionally, shortcuts allow you to easily share data between users and applications without moving or duplicating information.
+The shortcut capability extends to other storage systems, allowing you to compose and analyze data across clouds with transparent, intelligent caching that reduces egress costs and brings data closer to compute.

 ## Next steps